dswarm/dswarm/doc/configurations.md

 6. Add `-Dconfig.file=/path/to/dswarm.conf` to all maven start scripts/configurations you might have.
 That is `mvn ...` becomes `mvn -Dconfig.file=/path/to/dswarm.conf ...`

-7. Provide the /path/to/dswarm.conf to your IDE.
-In eclipse, e.g., open `eclipse.ini`, go to `-vmargs` section and add the line `-Dconfig.file=/path/to/dswarm.conf`.

-8. At last, remove the dmp.properties file (Which might have been done already, as this step was committed via git)
+7. At last, remove the dmp.properties file (Which might have been done already, as this step was committed via git)

 ## Debugging your configuration

 You can use the config settings `dswarm.log-config-on-start=on` when you start d:swarm.
 If done so, d:swarm will log the complete configuration to the INFO loglevel stream.
 The format is similar to a Json format with additional comments, how a config value was constructed and what its description is.

+## Configurations for your IDE

+These settings aren't strictly necessary, but will allow you to use the default run/test/debug executions as usual.

+### Eclipse

+Open `eclipse.ini`, go to `-vmargs` section and add the line `-Dconfig.file=/path/to/dswarm.conf`.

+### Intellij IDEA

+* When your project is opened, go to `Run` > `Edit Configurations...`.
+* On the left hand side, open the `Defaults` sections and select `Application`, or `JUnit` for test configurations respectively.
+* For the `VM Options` settings, add the config file paramter `-Dconfig.file=/path/to/dswarm.conf`

+    __Note:__ The path is relative to the `Working Directory` which is probably the directory that contains your config file as well, so you can just write `-Dconfig.file=dswarm.conf`